Format of gene names

 The first published name for a gene is typically used as its standard name; however, gene names may be changed if there is consensus among the groups who study the gene.
 CGD is happy to facilitate this process.
 To initiate a gene name change please contact the CGD curators.

-At CGD, we curate gene names that have appeared in the published literature; we do not assign gene names, ourselves.
-CGD
+At CGD, we curate gene names that have appeared in the

-collects all published names for each gene; any names in addition to the standard gene name are present in the database as searchable gene aliases.
-Gene names or locus tags that appear only in GenBank may be used as aliases in CGD; they are not used as standard gene names unless they appear in the published literature.
-CGD also includes the gene identifiers assigned during Assembly 4 and Assembly 6, as well as the IPF and CA identifiers from CandidaDB.
-The gene names that were assigned by CandidaDB based on homology, and the Suggested Names assigned by the Annotation Working Group, are only adopted by CGD upon publication of these names in the scientific literature.
+For C. albicans, CGD also includes the gene identifiers assigned during Assembly 4 and Assembly 6, as well as the IPF and CA identifiers from CandidaDB (d'Enfert et al., 2005).
+Unpublished gene names that were assigned by CandidaDB based on homology, are included as aliases in CGD.
+The Suggested Names assigned by the Annotation Working Group are only adopted by CGD upon publication of these names in the scientific literature.

 CGD has implemented a gene name reservation system.
 Reservation of a gene name prior to publication allows other groups to begin using the name as soon as possible, and reduces the likelihood that a gene will acquire multiple distinct names that are used in the published literature.
 Please use the CGD Gene Registry to reserve new gene names.